apache/yunikorn-site/docs/performance/performance_tutorial.md

 ## Collect and Observe YuniKorn metrics

-After Promethus is launched, YuniKorn metrics can be easily collected.Here is the [docs](https://yunikorn.apache.org/docs/performance/metrics) of YuniKorn metrics.
-YuniKorn tracks some key scheduling metircs which measure the latency of some critical scheduling paths.
+After Prometheus is launched, YuniKorn metrics can be easily collected.
+Here is the [docs](https://yunikorn.apache.org/docs/performance/metrics) of YuniKorn metrics.
+YuniKorn tracks some key scheduling metrics which measure the latency of some critical scheduling paths.
 These metrics include:

  - scheduling_latency_seconds
  - app_sorting_latency_seconds